-Daryl Dragon (1942 – 2019) was one half of the 1970s soft rock superstar duo Captain and Tennille.
-They had a number one hit song in 1975 with “Love Will Keep Us Together.”
+Daryl Dragon (1942–2019) was one half of the 1970s soft rock superstar duo Captain and Tennille.
+They had a No. 1 hit in 1975 with “Love Will Keep Us Together.”
 The song won a Grammy for Record of the Year.

-“Muskrat Love” made it to number 4 in 1976.
-Their last big hit song was “Do That to Me One More Time,” in 1979.
+“Muskrat Love” made it to No. 4 in 1976.
+Their last big hit song was “Do That to Me One More Time” in 1979.